andrew867/LuxPower-Advanced/DongleSetup.md

 #Thanks
-This was copied from https://github.com/celsworth/octolux/blob/master/doc/INVERTER_SETUP.md as I don't know if he is likely going to delete this page.
+This documentation was adapted from the original octolux documentation.